skoolkid/skoolkit/sphinx/source/commands.rst

 To list the options supported by `trace.py`, run it with no arguments::

-  usage: trace.py [options] FILE [file.z80]
+  usage: trace.py [options] FILE [OUTFILE]

   Trace Z80 machine code execution.
 FILE may be a binary (raw memory) file, a SNA, SZX or Z80 snapshot, or '48' or '128' for no snapshot.
-If 'file.z80' is given, a Z80 snapshot is written after execution has completed.
+If 'OUTFILE' is given, an SZX or Z80 snapshot is written after execution has completed.

   Options:
     --audio               Show audio delays.